The Secret to These Healthy “Apple-tizers”? A Brand New Apple Variety That Naturally Does Not Brown – in Canadian Stores This Winter

 The Cosmic Crisp was classically bred by the Washington State University tree fruit breeding program.
 Tree fruit breeders spent over 20 years cross-pollinating, tasting and testing, ensuring the Cosmic Crisp would be naturally developed into a delicious, non-GMO apple.
-These apples are orchard-grown in Washington State, near the Columbia River where days are warm and nights are cool.
-But there’s also a Canadian connection because the creator of the Cosmic Crisp is retired WSU professor Dr. Bruce Barritt of Kelowna, BC.
+These apples are orchard-grown in Washington state, near the Columbia River where days are warm and nights are cool.
+This climate permits the best apple growing region in the world.
+It was a long wait, but worth every minute!

 They’re great for cooking and baking, due to their sweetness and crispy texture.
 Also, Cosmic Crisps are a cook’s best friend because you can slice and chop them before you start cooking and baking and they’ll be beautiful when it comes time to add them to your recipe.

 Apples are also the perfect snack.
 Since apples are mostly made up of water, they have a low calorie density, meaning there aren’t a lot of calories in apples, yet they are still filling.
 They’re fat, sodium, and cholesterol free, and carbs in apples boost blood sugar less rapidly than other foods.
 Apples are best stored at 32 °F (0 °C), in your refrigerator’s crisper inside a plastic bag with holes in it.